 Back in May I started looking for a Ruby WHOIS library for my RoboDomain project.
 I carefully reviewed all existing solutions but I didn’t find what I was looking for.

-What I wanted was a pure Ruby library that didn’t rely on external libraries, allowed me to query both IP addresses and top level domain WHOIS servers.
+What I wanted was a pure Ruby library that didn't rely on external libraries, allowed me to query both IP addresses and top level domain WHOIS servers.
 You might argue that these are very basic requirements, and in fact they are.
+Unfortunately, all available solutions missed at least one or both requirements.
+They were also really outdated, except for the promising Universal Whois library.

 So I started to work on a new WHOIS library.
 It took about one month to get the right design, then I started coding the library.
 After a couple of weeks the library was ready.

-Whois is the new WHOIS
+Whois is the new whois

-Thanks to Cyril Mougel, the author of the first Whois Gem, Whois is going to be the new Whois Gem.
-Cyril yields me the privilege to use the Whois RubyForge project for my new WHOIS client so that there won’t be an other WHOIS library in the Ruby ecosystem.
+RubyForge project for my new WHOIS client so that there won't be an other WHOIS library in the Ruby ecosystem.

-Current Whois 0.4.2 users can safely upgrade to the new Whois Gem.
+gem.
 A compatibility adapter has been created in order to provide a seamlessly transition.
-Installing or upgrading to Whois 0.5.0 is just as easy as executing the following command in your command prompt
+Installing or upgrading to Whois 0.5.0 is just as easy as executing the following command in your command prompt.

 $ gem install whois